FidoProject/Fido/README.md

 ## Contributing

 Send us a pull request.
-We will be happy to add you as a contributor and credit you in the README if you do so.
+We will be happy to add you as a contributor and credit you in the README.